 UCF has developed an annual educational campaign consisting of presentations that include distribution of educational materials to new students, participating in and presenting information and materials during new employee orientation, and ongoing awareness prevention programming and activities to all students and employees.

-UCF offered the following primary prevention and awareness programs for all incoming students in 2013:
+UCF offered the following primary prevention and awareness programs for all incoming students in 2014:

 Name of Program Date Held Location Held Which Prohibited Behavior Covered?
-Unless There's Consent Mandatory for all incoming undergraduate students Online Sexual Assault, Stalking, Domestic Violence, Dating Violence
+"Not Anymore" Mandatory for all incoming undergraduate and graduate students Online Sexual Assault, Stalking, Domestic Violence, Dating Violence

-UCF offered the following primary prevention and awareness programs for all new employees in 2013:
+UCF offered the following primary prevention and awareness programs for all new employees in 2014:

 Name of Program Date Held Location Held Which Prohibited Behavior Covered?
-Actions to Prevent and Correct Discrimination Online Online Sexual Assault Victim Services Information Online Online Sexual Assault, Stalking, Domestic Violence, Dating Violence
+Actions to Prevent and Correct Discrimination Online Online Sexual Assault Victim Services Information Online Online Sexual Assault, Stalking, Domestic Violence, Dating Violence Equal Opportunity Training for New Faculty Members August 11 Student Union Ballroom Sexual Assault, Stalking, Domestic Violence, Dating Violence

-UCF offered the following ongoing awareness and prevention programs for students in 2013:
+UCF offered the following ongoing awareness and prevention programs for students in 2014: